Signed Into Law

 Which agencies enforce HB5674?

-HB5674 is enforced by Texas Commission on Environmental Quality (TCEQ), Texas Transportation Commission (for state road integration), Williamson County Commissioners Court (Road standards) and Applicable Municipalities (Consent and ETJ standards).
+HB5674 is enforced by Applicable Municipalities (Consent and ETJ standards), Texas Commission on Environmental Quality (TCEQ), Texas Transportation Commission (for state road integration) and Williamson County Commissioners Court (Road standards).

 Q

-The compliance urgency for HB5674 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5674 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q